zapboy216/Another-Next-BoilerPlate/README.md

-# Vercel Next Dinan Boilerplate
+# Just Another Next Boilerplate

 ## Overview

-The Vercel Next Dinan Boilerplate is a comprehensive starting point for developing personal and commercial applications with Next.js, TypeScript, and Tailwind CSS.
-It includes advanced tools and libraries to streamline the development process, enhance code quality, and ensure a professional developer experience. shout out to ixartz for his next.js boilerplate which inspired this project.
+This Boilerplate is a comprehensive starting point for developing personal and commercial applications with Next.js, TypeScript, and Tailwind CSS.
+It includes advanced tools and libraries to streamline the development process, enhance code quality, and ensure a professional developer experience.

-This boilerplate reflects a high standard of software development practices, ensuring a scalable, maintainable, and high-performance application.
-The author has meticulously selected and integrated each tool and library to optimize the developer experience and code quality.

 ## Features